Make Your Trip Memorable

 Serpent Mound State Memorial

 An earthen embankment nearly a quarter-mile long is the largest and finest serpent effigy in North America.
 The mound represents a giant uncoiling snake.
 Archeologists don't know which of the area's prehistoric cultures built the effigy, or why.
 The details are a mystery!
-Serpent Mound has lunar, solar, planetary, and celestial aligments.
+Serpent Mound has lunar, solar, planetary, and celestial alignments.
 It marks all the solstices and equinoxes by lunar or solar alignments or both.
-In 2005, a local research team observed a triple aligment during the Summer Solstice Sunset.
-The moonrise was in the opposite direction and Venus set in the same area as the sun, all happening in sucession.
+In 2005, a local research team observed a triple alignment during the Summer Solstice Sunset.
+The moonrise was in the opposite direction and Venus set in the same area as the sun, all happening in secession.
 Later that year, the Volunteers of Serpent Mound honored the Winter Solstice by placing over 900 luminary bags along the edge of the effigy, producing a holiday glow.
 The grounds are open every day of the year from sunrise to sunset, except during severe snow or ice conditions.
 Please check their website at http://www.adamscountytravel.org/serpentmound.asp.

 Brush Creek Motorsports

 This dirt racing track (a high banked 3/8 mile) has seating capacity for 4000 people with a playground for those kids who aren't devoted race fans- YET!
 Races are aired on the radio via a low watt station.
 Bring your head sets and tune in for all the highlights of the race and the drivers.
 For more information visit the Website www.brushcreekmotorsports.com.